AirG213/React_Assessment/README.md

    - `docker pull airg213/lizardglobal_assessment`

 2. Run the Docker container:
-   - `docker run -it --name lizardglobal_assessment airg213/lizardglobal_assessment`
+   - `docker run -p 8080:8080 -it --name lizardglobal_assessment airg213/lizardglobal_assessment`

 #### Notes
 - After running the container, you can access the application at http://localhost:8080.